 By advocating for stronger driver safety policy, such as better Graduated Driver Licensing (GDL) laws, teen drivers -- and everyone on the road -- will be safer.
-Motor vehicle crashes remain the No. 1 cause of death for teens in the United States, but more fatal crashes could be prevented by improving GDL policies.
+Motor vehicle crashes remain one of leading causes of injury and death for teens in the United States, but a majority of these crashes could be prevented by improving GDL policies.

-Over the past 20 years, legislative progress has been made, but research shows we can do better.
+Over the past two decades, legislative progress has been made, but research shows we can do better.
 You can help keep teen driver safety on everyone’s agenda.
 Become an effective agent of change by advocating for evidence-based teen driver safety policy, including better GDL systems in your state.

 What is GDL?

 Graduated Driver Licensing, commonly referred to as GDL, is an experience-based method for beginning drivers to earn driving privileges that are introduced in phases.
 This state licensing policy works by keeping teens out of high-risk driving situations, such as driving at night or with multiple peer passengers, while they are given the chance to develop driving skills in lower-risk situations.
 GDL offers teens the opportunity to gain needed on-road experience before driving under more challenging conditions.
 Read more about optimal GDL policy.

 GDL is one of the few interventions proven effective at reducing fatal teen driver-related crashes.
 According to data from the U.S. Department of Transportation National Highway Traffic Safety Administration (NHTSA), states with comprehensive GDL programs in place report as much as a 40% drop in the number of fatal crashes among 16-year-old drivers.
 In fact, NHTSA reported a 43% decrease in total fatalities in crashes with young drivers (ages 15 to 20 years) over a 10-year period from 2006 to 2015 -- from 8,211 to 4,702.